richardbrito73/single-geofence-test/README.md

 npm install
 npm start
 ```
-`Please, check the .env files to know the variables that need to be set up in both projects.`
+`Please, check the .env files to know the variables that need to be set up in both projects...`